Academic Catalog

 ART 22900 Intermediate Graphic Design: Selected Topics (LA)

 Content topics vary in order to engage students in different approaches to graphic design.
 Students will build on work begun in Graphic Design I, while approaching design in a variety of new ways.
-Course is repeatable up to Prerequisites: ART 22500.
+Prerequisites: ART 22500.
 (IRR)

 4 Credits